y-sherap/Starred-backend/README.md

 #### _Future Updates_

-- [ ] Create a social media feed that allows users to share playlists they created
-- [ ] Allow users to save playlists (implementing the Many-to-many model)
+- [X] Allow users to follow playlists created by other users (implementing the Many-to-many model)
-- [ ] Friends model

 ---